To learn more about what will be covered in each subject, please select from the list below:

 Classes will cover:

-Analysis of past questions, suggested approaches to the construction of effective LC Single Text answers plus sample answers.
+Analysis of past questions, suggested approaches to the construction of effective Leaving Certificate Single Text answers plus sample paragraph structures and sample answers.

 Comparative Studies